Effective body weight analysis for home use.

-The obesity scale below is based on worldwide obesity research, which has uncovered significant health risks for carrying excess weight and / or excess body fat (particularly in the abdomen).
+The obesity scale in this article is based on global obesity research, which has uncovered significant health risks for carrying excess weight and / or excess body fat (particularly in the abdomen).
 To find out whether your body weight and body fat distribution are healthy, go to the articles on body mass index, waist hip ratio, and waist circumference.
 Take your measurements and then come back to this page for your body weight classification and analysis.

 Health risk comparison using the obesity scale.

 For each chart on the body mass index, waist-hip ratio, and waist circumference pages the results are divided into high, moderate and low health risk groups by color: